M-Ahadi/BaleRed/README.md

 ```
 msg.payload.filename = "the file address in my PC"
 ```

+### Text Message Node
+In order to add text to a message this node can be used

+### Money Message Node
+To send a money request this node can be used.

 In order to give file address to the node it can be given by a function node.